nitayalon/AGT-Bidding-competition/STUDENT_GUIDE.md

 ```
 Pre-Game: You receive
 ├── Your valuation vector (20 items with values)
-├── List of 15 items that will be auctioned
 ├── Initial budget: 60 units
+├── Opponent team IDs
+└── Unknown: Which 15 items will be auctioned (learned online)
 └── Unknown: The order items will be auctioned

 During Game: For each of 15 rounds
-├── System announces which item is being auctioned
+├── System announces which item is being auctioned (online revelation)
-├── You submit your bid (you have 2 seconds max)
+├── You submit your bid (you have 3 seconds max)
 ├── Highest bidder wins, pays second-highest bid
 └── All agents learn: winner identity + price paid